John Texter: Academic career

 Texter joined the College of Engineering and Technology of Eastern Michigan University in the fall of 2002 as a professor of polymer and coating technology at the rank of full professor.
 In 2005 he was awarded tenure.
 Since joining EMU, he has also been a Coatings Research Institute faculty member.
 He spent a sabbatical year near Berlin as a Fellow of the Max Planck Society with Professor Markus Antionetti at the Max Planck Institute of Colloids and Interfaces.

 His research has focused on small particle science and technology, the development of particle-based advanced materials, and polymeric advanced materials.
 His work has focused on applied problems in dispersion and materials technology for advanced coatings in imaging, antifouling, corrosion mitigation, and antimicrobial prophylaxis.
 He has made significant contributions to the understanding of microemulsion structure and the complex equilibria that exist among the exotic molecular complexes contained in microemulsions, as well as in microemulsion polymerization.
-Seminal self-diffusion studies done with collaborators at Eastman Kodak produced order parameters that proved transitions among such complex equilibria are continuous phase transitions (chemical equilibria).
-More recently he has demonstrated thermally initiated microemulsion polymerization in bicontinuous microemulsions, wherein the expansion of the correlation length was only 20% relative to the precursor microemulsion, surpassing competitive attempts by two orders of magnitude.

 In more recent years, he has become a leading innovator in the fields of stimuli-responsive polymers (smart polymers) and polymerized ionic liquids.
-Microemulsion polymerization of ionic liquid surfactant acrylates was used to produce transparent gels that reversibly undergo spinodal decomposition to open cell membranes and monoliths.
-Related nanolatexes have been formulated that appear to be the first experimental realizations of osmotic spheres.

-In August 2021, he resigned his tenure and was named Professor Emeritus by the EMU Board of Regents on 9 December 2021.
-He is currently pursuing collaborations with colleagues in Germany, Sweden, China, and the US.
+In August 2021, he resigned his tenure and was named professor emeritus by the EMU Board of Regents on 9 December 2021.

-He is actively pursuing development of a new career and is seeking to develop and implement theoretical and experimental variational catalysis.